siddhartha-gadgil/algebraic-topology-2022/README.md

-# algebraic-topology-2020
+# Algebraic Topology 2022

-Source code for the web page of the course [Topology](http://math.iisc.ac.in/~gadgil/topology-2021/index.html) built using the static site generator [Hugo](https://gohugo.io/).
-The lectures are made using [reveal.js](https://revealjs.com/).
-Some instructions for making the lectures are at [http://math.iisc.ac.in/~gadgil/topology-2021/making-lectures/](http://math.iisc.ac.in/~gadgil/topology-2021/making-lectures/).
+Source code for the web page of the course [Algebraic Topology](http://math.iisc.ac.in/~gadgil/algebraic-topology-2022/index.html) built using the static site generator [Hugo](https://gohugo.io/).